 Click this link for an update on the situation, including details of how to contact FoHP

-All events listed on this website have always been organised and run entirely by a small group of unpaid Trustees, Members and Volunteers of Hotham Park Heritage Trust, which is now being closed because of a lack of people willing to volunteer their time.
+All events listed on this website have always been organised and run entirely by a small group of unpaid Trustees, Members and Volunteers of Hotham Park Heritage Trust.
+In the Autumn of 2019 the decision was made to close the Trust because of a lack of people willing to volunteer their time.

 The following is an archive of an event organised and run by Hotham Park Heritage Trust in 2018.